pratik-kadlak/Convolution_Neural_Network_a2/README.md

 ## Contents
 - `PartA/part-a.ipynb/`: Directory containing the Jupyter Notebook with the CNN model implementation and hyperparameter tuning.
+- `train_PartA.py`: Contains Model that runs on the parameters given by the user
 - `requirements.txt`: List of required Python packages.

 ## Getting Started